• Skip to primary navigation

 Instructions

-• Heat the oil in a frying pan and add the onion.
+• Heat 1 teaspoon Olive oil in a frying pan and add 0.5 Onion.
 Cook on low for 2-3 minutes until the onions has softened and then allow to cool.

-• Put the onions in a food processor with the rest of the ingredients and pulse.
-You can pulse until smooth, or leave a few chunks in it.
+• Put the onions into a food processor with 260 g Chickpeas, 3 tablespoon Fresh parsley, 2 Garlic clove, juice of 1 Lemon, 0.25 teaspoon Cumin, 0.25 teaspoon Paprika, 20 g Plain flour and 1 pinch Sea salt.
+Pulse until smooth, or leave a few chunks in it.

-• Soak your dried chickpeas for at least 24 hours before making the mixture.
+• If using dried chickpeas, soak for at least 24 hours and cook them before making the mixture.

 • If using canned chickpeas, you will need to add some flour to reduce the wetness of the mixture.